Introduction

 Surrendering the Hand

-Once a player folds, he quits the pot and are no longer involved in the current hand.
+Once a player folds, he quits the pot and is no longer involved in the current hand.
 Their cards are removed from play and placed in the muck, the designated area for discarded cards.

 Observing the Action